microsoft/playwright/docs/src/api/class-response.md

 Returns the object with HTTP headers associated with the response.
 All header names are lower-case.

 ## async method: Response.json
-* langs: csharp, js, python
+* langs: js, python
 - returns: <[Serializable]>

+Returns the JSON representation of response body.

+This method will throw if the response body is not parsable via `JSON.parse`.

+## async method: Response.json
+* langs: csharp
+- returns: <[JsonDocument]>

 Returns the JSON representation of response body.